cheeaun/busrouter-sg/README.md

 	npm install async jquery request scraper
 	cd data
 	./get-bus-services.js
+	./get-bus-services-providers.js
 	./get-bus-routes-stops.js
 	./get-bus-stops-services.js

 The data you'll get are:

-- `bus-services.json` - Lists all bus services with the bus numbers and `dir` (number of routes where 2 means two routes, usually in opposite direction).
+- `bus-services.json` - Lists all bus services with the bus numbers, `dir` (number of routes where 2 means two routes, usually in opposite direction) and the bus operator.
 - `bus-stops.json` - Lists all bus stops with coordinates and names.
 - `bus-stops-services.json` - List all bus stops with the bus numbers/services that stops there.
 - `services/{number}.json` - List two routes with all (polyline) coordinates and bus stops for each route.
 If the bus service doesn't have a second route, the second route data will be empty.